jackdewinter/pymarkdown/docs/rules/rule_md033.md

 number 2 to number 5 and the closing tag case for number 7.

-In creating this rule to work with all HTML tags, including the missing HTML start conditions and the close HTML tag character (`/`), the `allowed_elements` configuration default value is set to `!--` to allow for HTML comment tags to not trigger this rule by default.
+In creating this rule to work with all HTML tags, including the missing HTML start conditions, the
+`allowed_elements` configuration default value is set to `!--,![CDATA[,?` to allow for common HTML tags to not trigger this rule by default.